nhurleywalker/GLEAM-X-pipeline/README.md

 - GXSECRETS
   - This is still being tested, with tweaks being made to the container to be support the desired behaviour

-- `obs_mantra.sh`
+- `obs_manta.sh`
   - This is currently being tested after being ported to use the GLEAM-X configuration profile approach that generalises it away from a `zeus/pawsey` specific setup

 - Intermittent `obs_archive.sh` issues
-  - There appears to be some linger stability issues when running `obs_archive.sh`.
+  - There appears to be some stability issues when running `obs_archive.sh`.
 Rsync reports some source files do not exist, when in fact they do, and are accessible manually.
 This may be related to the use of webDAV as an interface, and some form of time out on the remote system (test observation has alredy been archived, so rsync attempts to scan/update)

 ` HOME not binding correctly under some conditions
-  - It appears that under some conditions (likely a network mount point not being followed correctly) that singularity is hacing difficulty binding to a users $HOME directory.
+  - It appears that under some conditions (likely a network mount point not being followed correctly or singularity version mismatch) that singularity is having difficulty binding to a users $HOME directory.
 This happens consistently within the pawsey environment.
 A ticket has been raised and the issue is being investigated.

 ## Features to implement
 We plan to:

 - To support the polarisation component of GLEAM-X, a stage (likely to be included as part of `obs_archive.sh`) will copy data to a staging area, where it will be copied into the CSIRO network at a later time.

+- To automatically download the GLEAM-X singularity container, if not already present

 ## Detailed script descriptions